 Most people know the phrase “content is king,” which reigns true even in web design.
 Content is essential to the visibility and functionality of your website, and it drives conversions.
 The more relevant, quality content you can add to your website, the better.

 Websites that don’t have content or that have unrelated or low-quality content can experience trouble showing up for keyword searches in search engines.
-Search engine optimization is central to quality web design.
+Search engine optimization is central to quality web design and understanding how they intersect will prove vital to any future marketing efforts.
 The primary purpose of a website is to drive sales, whether they’re product or service sales.
 You should include plenty of SEO-focused content on your website’s homepage.
 SEO makes your site more visible and increases your search engine rankings for specific pertinent keywords for which your potential customers are searching.

 Every page on your website should have content.
 The ideal way to optimize these pages and create a quality web design that increases visibility is including researched keywords in the content.
 This content must be quality and well-written.
 Low-quality content can hurt your website rankings.

 Focus your content efforts on “entrance pages.”
 Entrance pages are the pages through which people enter the website most times, such as home pages, product listings, and resource pages.
 Identified using website data, these pages are all easily found through keyword searches on search engines.

 It’s critical to optimize your site for both desktop and mobile devices.
 Your site should be attractive and easy to navigate on either platform.
 However, you’ll want to optimize your website for mobile platform users first.
 Many people still access websites through desktop platforms, but the overwhelming majority of Internet users now access websites through mobile devices.
 Apple even recently got rid of its tablet optimization in favor of grouping it with mobile, making it even more essential to ensure mobile sites navigate easily regardless of screen size or platform.